jaylinh-com/os-dev/src/doc/entering-32-bit-protected-mode.md

   dw gdt_end -gdt_start -1    ; Size of our GDT, always less one of the true size dd gdt_start                ; Start address of our GDT

 ; Define some handy constants for the GDT segment descriptor offsets, which ; are what segment registers must contain when in protected mode.
-For example, ; when we set ds = 0x10 im pm, the CPU knows that we mean it to use the ; segment described at offset 0x10 (即 16字节) in our GDT, which in our ; case is the DATA segment (0x0 -> null; 0x08 -> CODE; 0x10->DATA)
+For example, ; when we set ds = 0x10 im pm, the CPU knows that we mean it to use the ; segment described at offset 0x10 (即 16字节) in our GDT, which in our ; case is the DATA segment (0x0 -> null; 0x08 -> CODE; 0x10->DATA) CODE_SEG equ gdt_code - gdt_start
+DATA_SEG equ gdt_data - gdt_start

 ```